What would the tax rate be under a national retail sales tax?

 Estimates from the President’s Advisory Panel on Tax Reform span an even wider range.
 Using reasonable assumptions about tax evasion and the breadth of the tax base, the Advisory Panel estimated the required tax-exclusive tax rate to be between 34 and 89 percent.
 Their highest estimate assumes an evasion rate consistent with rates in the current income tax for income on which taxes are not withheld and there is no third-party reporting, and a federal tax base equivalent to the median state sales tax base.

 Tax Exclusive or Tax Inclusive

 A key issue in determining the required tax rate is how to define the tax rate.
 Suppose a product costs $100 before tax and has a $30 sales tax.
 The “tax-exclusive” tax rate would be 30 percent, since the tax is 30 percent of the pre-tax selling price.
 The “tax-inclusive” rate would be about 23 percent, which is obtained by dividing the $30 tax by the total cost to the consumer ($100 + $30).
 Sales tax rates are typically quoted in tax-exclusive terms, but income tax rates are typically quoted as tax-inclusive rates.
 For example, a household that earns $130 and pays $30 in income taxes would normally think of itself as facing roughly a 23 percent ($30/$130) income tax rate.

 Although there is no single correct way to report the sales tax rate, it is crucial to understand which approach is being used.
 The tax-inclusive rate will always be lower than the tax-exclusive rate, and the difference grows as the rate rises.
 At a rate of 1 percent, the difference is negligible, but a 50 percent tax-exclusive rate corresponds to a 33 percent tax-inclusive rate, a 17 percentage-point difference.

-Other factors would raise the rate even higher
+Other factors that would raise the rate even higher